ottypes/json1/spec.md

 > This is a draft document.
 Anything here could still change.

 The JSON OT type is designed to allow arbitrary concurrent edits in a JSON document.
-The document must be a tree - no nodes can be repeated.
+The document must be a tree - each object can appear only once in the tree.
 If you serialize the document to JSON and back, it should be identical.

-The JSON OT type replaces the JSON0 OT type.
+The JSON1 OT type will replace the JSON0 OT type.
 Once this type is working, JSON0 will be deprecated.
-We'll write functions to automatically convert JSON0 ops to JSON ops.
+We'll write functions to automatically convert JSON0 ops to JSON1 ops.

 Unlike the [big table of operations](https://github.com/ottypes/json0/blob/master/README.md#summary-of-operations) in JSON0, the new OT type will only support essential three operation components:

-- Pick up subtree
+- Pick up subtree / remove subtree
-- Place subtree
+- Place subtree / insert subtree
 - Edit embedded object using an operation from another OT type.

 When you pick up a subtree, it can be placed somewhere else or it could be discarded.
 When you place a subtree, it can come from somewhere else in the document or it could be an immediate literal value.